-Following posting of the NYDPS' determination, the ISO will provide a 60-day period for Transmission Owners and Other Developers to propose specific solutions, whether transmission or non-transmission, to address the Public Policy Transmission Needs.
-Any proposed transmission needs that are under appeal at the NYPSC may be addressed with proposed solutions, if required, following the resolution of that appeal by the NYPSC.
+Following posting of the NYDPS'a determination pursuant to Sections 31.4.2.1 through 31.4.2.3, the ISO will provide a 60-day period for Transmission Owners and Other Developers to propose specific solutions, whether transmission or non-transmission, to address the Public Policy Transmission Needs.
+Any proposed transmission needs that are under appeal pursuant to Section 31.4.2.2 or Section 31.4.2.3(vi) at the NYPSC may be addressed with proposed solutions, if required, following the resolution of that appeal by the NYPSC.

-31.4.3.2 NYDPS/NYPSC Request for Solutions
+31.4.3.2 NYDPS/NYPSC Requests for Solutions

 To ensure that there will be a response to a Public Policy Transmission Need, the NYDPS/NYPSC may request the appropriate Transmission Owner(s) or Other Developer, as identified by the NYDPS/NYPSC, to propose a transmission solution for a Public Policy Transmission Need.
-Costs incurred by a Transmission Owner or Other Developer in preparing a proposed transmission solution in response to a request by the NYDPS/NYPSC will be recoverable under Section 31.5.6.
+With respect to a transmission need identified by the Long Island Power Authority and determined to be a Public Policy Transmission Need, by the NYPSC pursuant to Section 31.4.2.3, the Long Island Power Authority's Board of Trustees may request that an appropriate Transmission Owner(s) or Other Developer propose a transmission or non-transmission solution for a Public Policy Transmission Need.
+A request for the provision of a transmission or non-transmission solution by either the NYDPS/NYPSC or the Long Island Power Authority's Board of Trustees, pursuant to this section, is supplementary to, and not to the exclusion of, the submission of proposed projects pursuant to Section 31.4.3.1.
+Costs incurred by a Transmission Owner or Other Developer in preparing a proposed transmission solution in response to a request by the NYDPS/NYPSC under this Section 31.4.3.2 will be recoverable under Section 31.5.6.